Why gauge invariance applies to statistical mechanics: Statistical Mechanics

 After the unprimed phase space integral is performed, at face value \eqr{EQmeanA3} depends functionally on the shifting field, which we have indicated as $A[\eps]$ in \eqr{EQmeanA4}.
 Comparing \eqr{EQmeanA1} with \eqr{EQmeanA4} gives the invariance condition $A=A[\eps]$, where the left hand side can also be understood as $A[\eps]$ being evaluated at vanishing shifting field, $\eps(\rv)=0$, such that $A[0]=A[\eps]$.

 As the phase space shifting affects systems with fixed number of particles, the argumentation carries over to the grand ensemble where each system with $N$ particles is displaced identically.
-Hence besides the changes in the definition of the grand ensemble averages, no structural repercussions occur for any of the results.
+Hence besides the changes in the definition of the grand ensemble averages, no further alterations occur in any of the results.

-We consider Hamiltonians that consist of kinetic, interparticle, and external energy contributions according to the sum:
+To be specific, we consider Hamiltonians that consist of kinetic, interparticle, and external energy contributions according to the sum:

 where the sums run over all $N$ particle indices $i$, $m$ denotes the particle mass, $u(\rv^N)$ is the interparticle interaction potential, and $V_\rmext(\rv)$ is an external one-body potential.